-B. MOVING FORWARD: RECERTIFICATION SCHEDULES
+B. HOUISNG CHOICE VOUCHER RECERTIFICATION SCHEDULES

-Elderly/Disabled and Work-Able household are subject to the biennial recertification cycle.
+Elderly/Disabled and Work-Able household are subject to the recertification cycle.
 SDHC will conduct a full recertification of household income and family composition every two years for work-able and disabled households.

 A recertification packet will be mailed to families at least 90 days in advance of the recertification effective date.